 The SAS Add-In for Microsoft Office is a Component Object Model (COM) add-in.
-It extends Microsoft Office to use the power of SAS data access, analysis, and reporting directly from Microsoft Excel, Microsoft Word, and Microsoft PowerPoint.
-To see the power of SAS in Excel, Word, or PowerPoint:
+It extends Microsoft Office to use the power of SAS data access, analysis, and reporting directly from Microsoft Outlook, Excel, Word, and PowerPoint.
+To see the power of SAS in these applications, open the SAS tab or menu.